StefanusYudi22/Ubuntu-Shell-Data-Wrangling/README.md

 <h1 align="center">Data Cleaning In Linux Shell</h1>

-This repository contained necessary script to turn __raw data__ _(data.zip)_ about traffic ecommerce into _data_clean.csv_ which contain __purchasing data__ only.
-This project done by using [csvkit](https://pypi.org/project/csvkit/) python external library for data wrangling in linux shell and some basic linux terminal `built in` command.
+This repository contained necessary script to turn __raw data__ [_(data.zip)_](https://drive.google.com/file/d/1rKkUQU-sXIDka3rVNBahp6q3wDhrPY-1/view>) about traffic ecommerce into _data_clean.csv_ which contain __purchasing data__ only.
+This project done by using [`csvkit`](https://pypi.org/project/csvkit/) python external library for data wrangling in shell and some basic linux terminal built in command.

 ![Alt text](image/table.jpg)

 ## Project Purpose

-This project is to clean raw data from data.zip which contain two .csv file named `2019-Nov sample.csv` and `2019-Oct-sample.csv` which contain columns as follows :
+This project made to clean _raw data_ from [_data.zip_](https://drive.google.com/file/d/1rKkUQU-sXIDka3rVNBahp6q3wDhrPY-1/view>) contain two .csv file named `2019-Nov sample.csv` and `2019-Oct-sample.csv` which contain columns as follows :

 ![Alt text](image/raw%20data.jpg)

  - `a`  : describe index number for every traffic ecommerce event
  - `event_time` : describe time-stamp of the event
- - `event_type` : describe the type of the event view and purchase,
+ - `event_type` : describe the type of the event view and purchase
  - `product_id` : describe the product id being accessed
  - `category_id` : describe some category about the event
  - `category_code` : describe product category being accessed
  - `brand` : describe the company which made the product
  - `price` : describe the product price
  - `user_id` : describe the user id whom create the event
- - `user_session` : describe user session of that event
+ - `user_session` : describe user session of the event

-and make `data_clean.csv` from both csv file which contail column as follows :
+and then make `data_clean.csv` of purchasing data from both csv file which contain column as follows :

 |event_time|event_type|product_id|category|brand|price|category|product_name|
 |:---:|:----:|:---:|:---:|:---:|:---:|:---:|:---:|